Frequently Asked Questions

 Question: Where can I purchase signed books?

-Answer: For a limited time, Jan's Paperbacks in Aloha, Oregon is selling signed copies online (US orders only).
+Answer: For a limited time, Jan's Paperbacks in Aloha, Oregon is selling signed copies online.
 Otherwise, unless you can attend a signing, your best bet is to e-mail me your address and request a signed bookplate.
 Bookplates are stickers that you can then put in the front of your books.
 When e-mailing (firstname.lastname@example.org), be sure to include the number of bookplates you need.
 Don't forget to include your name!